Ultimate Texas Hold'em Online

 Knowing when to bet the max (4x) or 3x on the flop or waiting for later streets and smaller bets is a crucial part of making Ultimate Texas Hold'em profitable but they can be rather complex equations.

-A general understanding of when your "outs" are likely to hit is very helpful though and can guide you in a general sense towards optimal strategy.
+A general understanding of calculating how many outs you have and how likely they are to hit is very helpful though and can guide you in a general sense towards optimal strategy.

 The simplest and most effective Ultimate Texas Holdem strategy to remember is pre-flop, and that is:

 - Bet the max (4x your ante and not 3x) when you are dealt premium hole cards